akortman/mud/README.md

 # It's also useful to check whether any of the contained events are smaller than the slice.
 # This is referred to as an 'atomic slice' by `mud`.
 if not ts.is_atomic_slice():
-    raise 'this won't be raised!'
+    raise 'this won\'t be raised!'
 ```

 Extensible input/label generation for musical events (currently notes and rests):